-- Bloom will take place in the Phoenix Park over the June Bank Holiday weekend from June 1st to 5th with loads of gardening related activities for families.
+- Bloom will take place in the Phoenix Park over the June Bank Holiday weekend from May 31st to June 4th 2018 with loads of gardening related activities for families.
 Best of all kids go free.

 Father’s Day is an opportunity to celebrate dads, grandfathers, step-dads and father-in-law’s.
 Hotels and restaurants will offer special Father’s Day menus or you could cook up a feast at home or head out to enjoy:

 - The Taste of Dublin which runs annually in June.

 - For those in Cork the Cork Midsummer Festival runs from June 15th to 24th 2018 and has a full program of events for families.

 August Bank Holiday – August 6th 2018

 If you can drag yourself off the beach there are some great family events happening over the August Bank Holiday weekend including: